mythril-forge/homebrew-spells/README.md

 | level-7 spells | :x:       |
 | level-8 spells | :x:       |
 | level-9 spells | :x:       |

+## Changes to Cantrips
+🚧 this section has not been filled in yet 🚧

 # Markdown Rules
 ## Size Categories